cassiecassie/comi_prj/README.md

 comi_prj
 ========

-this is comi project extends from fitsi
+this is comi project extends from Jitsi